How to watch SpaceX's Crew-3 mission to the International Space Station

-SpaceX conducted a successful static fire of the Falcon 9 booster on Thursday, paving the way for a Halloween launch of Crew-3, although regional and solar weather will be a problem.
+SpaceX conducted a successful static fire of Crew-3’s Falcon 9 booster this last Thursday making them ready for their first launch date on Halloween.
+However, due to weather in planned abort zones along the easter coast of the US, it was delayed until November 3.
 Read below how to watch SpaceX’s Crew-3 launch.

 Four astronauts will lift off from NASA’s Kennedy Space Station on October 31st at 2:21 a.m.
 EDT.
 The Halloween launch will mark NASA’s 4th crewed flight on a Falcon 9 rocket and the 3rd of its commercial crew program.
 Once reaching orbit, the crew dragon capsule, better known as Endurance, will carry the astronauts to the International Space Station over a 24-hour period by Monday morning.
 The astronauts named the capsule ahead of launch to honor the diligent pandemic-era work of the NASA and SpaceX employees.